ugovaretto/serializer/README.md

 };
 ```
 `ByteArray` can be specified to be a `char` or `unsigned char` `std::vector`.

-The serialized size type for `vector` and other elements requiring a length parameter can be set to be either `size_t` or `int32_t` for cases where data needs to be exchanged with languages (such as JavaScript or Java) lacking an 8 byte unsigned type.
+The serialized size type for `vector` and other elements requiring a length parameter can be set to be either `size_t` or `int32_t` for cases where data needs to be exchanged with languages (such as 'JavaScript' or 'Java') lacking an 8 byte unsigned integer type.

-`#define` directive exist to select `ByteArray` and `Size` type; from the `Serializer.h`header:
+`#define` directives exist to select `ByteArray` and `Size` type; from the `Serializer.h`header:

 ```c++
 #ifdef ZRF_UNSIGNED_CHAR